dormanmath/OpenLearningObjectives/README.md

 on the right

 ## How to View the Learning Objectives
-Check out the XLS spreadsheet and load it in your Excel compatible spreadsheet app.
+Check out the csv spreadsheet and load it in your Excel compatible spreadsheet app.
   git checkout MathLearningObjectives.xls or GeometryMO.xls

 ## How To Make Contributions and Give Feedback

 Currently checkins are approved by [Brandon Dorman](mailto:brandon@opened.com) and [Scott Ellis](scott.ellis@learningaccelerator.org).
 We welcome contributions from the wider education community.

 To give feedback post comments here.
-Or fork this repository, check out MathLearningObjectives.xml and load into Excel.
+Or fork this repository, check out the file and load into Excel.
 Make your changes.
-Save As MathLearningObjectives.xml.
+Save As the same name.
 Then issue a pull request to us.
 By using the XML version GitHub (well really git) will be able to merge your proposed changes with the master copy.
 That is multiple contributors can make changes to different parts of the spreadsheet.

 ## Futures
 We will be expanding this effort to cover Middle School and High School Math and K-12 English Language Arts.
 We will also be providing an open source API to allow querying the structure of these objectives.
 Keep an eye on the page for details.